-Habeeb "Hobbs" Gnaim and Michael Overstreet represent Gringo's Mexican Kitchen in Acquisitions
+Habeeb "Hobbs" Gnaim and Michael Overstreet represented Gringo's Mexican Kitchen in Acquisitions

 Chamberlain Hrdlicka’s Houston-based team, led by Habeeb ‘‘Hobbs’’ Gnaim, Practice Chair of the Tax Planning & Business Transactions practice, and assisted by Michael Overstreet, represented Gringo’s Mexican Kitchen, owner and operator of full-service family dining restaurants in Houston, in the acquisition of five franchised restaurants.
 As a result of the acquisition, Gringo’s locations in The Woodlands, Champions, Spring, Cypress, and Fuqua, which have been instrumental to the growth within the Gringo’s restaurant family, will remain part of the company.

 Gnaim, shareholder at Chamberlain Hrdlicka, serves as the head of the Tax Planning & Business Transactions practice and a member of the firm’s Board of Directors.
 He focuses his practice on tax and corporate matters, including the formation, governance, reorganization and internal restructuring of corporations, partnerships and limited liability companies to achieve tax and corporate objectives.

 Gnaim works with individuals, business owners, executives, chief financial officers, tax directors, outside accountants, bankers, and other advisors to provide efficient solutions to tax and corporate issues that arise in the normal day-to-day business setting.
 He has significant experience in all aspects of structuring, negotiating and implementing business acquisitions and dispositions, corporate reorganizations, mergers, conversions, recapitalizations, corporate finance transactions, deferred recognition transactions, admissions of and providing equity incentives for management and key employees, as well as choice of entity considerations, and state tax planning.